-Here’s a few immediate tips you need to start adding/using:
+Here’s a few immediate tips you need to start adding/using with affiliate link placement:

 This can point to something like Amazon where people can read other reviews.
 By doing something like this, you actually have a steady flow in which the reader mentally sees this as a natural way to click to the page you’re advertising.
 Here’s more on creating a highly converting product review.